-THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE ENGINEER.
+THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE CONSULTING ENGINEER.
 PARTIAL SUBMISSION WILL NOT BE ACCEPTED:

-- □ Engineer's Certificate of Completion of Underground Works - □ Electrical Engineer's Certificate of Completion - ESA Approval Certificate - □ Clearance from the Town's Electrical Contractor regarding the operation of streetlights - □ Statutory Declaration - □ Storm and Sanitary Sewers flush and video inspection report and deficiencies rectified - □ Oil/Grit Separator Certificate of Installation & Maintenance Agreement - Rear Lot Catch Basin Certification - □ Written clearance from Waterworks for fire hydrants, secondary valves and mainline valves - □ Watermain Testing and Commissioning Reports - □ A certificate shall be submitted by a qualified consultant identifying that all lands to be conveyed to the Town are clear of contaminants, noxious or deleterious substances - Documentation of satisfactory completion of all required inspections below
+- Consulting Engineers Certificate of Completion of Underground Works - □ Electrical Engineers Certificate of Completion - ESA Approval Certificate - Clearance from the Town's Electrical Contractor regarding the operation of streetlights - □ Statutory Declaration - □ Storm and Sanitary Sewers flush and video inspection report and deficiencies rectified - □ Oil/Grit Separator Certificate of Installation & Maintenance Agreement - Rear Lot Catch Basin Certification - □ Written clearance from Waterworks for fire hydrants, secondary valves and mainline valves - □ Watermain Testing and Commissioning Reports - □ A certificate shall be submitted by a qualified consultant identifying that all lands to be conveyed to the Town are clear of contaminants, noxious or deleterious substances - Documentation of satisfactory completion of all required inspections below

-THE FOLLOWING INSPECTIONS ARE REQUIRED TO BE COORDINATED AND DOCUMENTED BY THE DEVELOPER'S ENGINEER:
+THE FOLLOWING INSPECTIONS ARE REQUIRED TO BE COORDINATED AND DOCUMENTED BY THE DEVELOPERS CONSULTING ENGINEER:

-- □ Storm Sewer deflection test and air test for PVC sewers - Sanitary Sewer testing in accordance with York Region's 'Sanitary sewer system inspection, testing and acceptance Guideline', October 2011, as amended.
-All sewers shall be cleaned and flushed prior to testing - Traffic signs street signs, regulatory signs as required, unassumed road signs - □ All SWM facilities including outfalls are complete and operational - □ Valves and valve chambers, hydrants and pedestals shall be fenced - □ Road structure including granular, base curb and base course asphalt
+- □ Storm Sewer deflection test and air test for PVC sewers - Sanitary Sewer Testing in accordance with York Region's 'York Region Inflow and Infiltration Standard for Sewers Servicing New Development, Feb 2022, as amended.
+All sewers shall be cleaned and flushed prior to testing - □ Traffic signs street signs, regulatory signs as required, unassumed road signs - □ All SWM facilities including outfalls are complete and operational - □ Valves and valve chambers, hydrants and pedestals shall be fenced - □ Road structure including granular, base curb and base course asphalt

-Engineer, Contractor, Town's Engineering Division and Waterworks Division
+Consulting Engineer, Contractor, Engineering Division, Waterworks Division